OBrunoVieira/Covid-19-Android/README.md

 ## Description

-With Covid-19 Tracker you'll be aware of the pandemic situation in real time.
+With Covid-19 Tracker you'll be aware of the pandemic situation in real time and offline as well.
 See the number of infected and cured, in your country and in the rest of the world.

 ## Product feature
 - Your country's cases
 - World's cases
 - Global Search for cases
-- News(Available Soon)
+- News
 - Prevention and Symptoms tips
+- Offline Tracking

 ## Credits
 - [@brabsblue - Designer](https://www.linkedin.com/in/barbara-schoen/)